ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/_next-steps.md

 ---
 next_step_guidance: Now that you are familiar with building LLM applications with ONNX Runtime, you are ready to incorporate LLMs into your Android applications.
+You can learn how to further accelerate the performance of your LLMs using KleidiAI:

 recommended_path: /learning-paths/cross-platform/kleidiai-explainer/